twpayne/chezmoi/docs/HOWTO.md

     eval $(op signin <subdomain>.1password.com <email>)

-The structured data from `op get item <uuid>` is available as the `onepassword` template function, for example:
+The output of `op get item <uuid>` is available as the `onepassword` template function. chezmoi parses the JSON output and returns it as structured data.
+For example, if the output of `op get item "<uuid>"` is:

+    {
+        "uuid": "<uuid>",
+        "details": {
+            "password": "xxx"
+        }
+    }

+Then you can access `details.password` with the syntax:

     {{ (onepassword "<uuid>").details.password }}